jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 **Anomaly Detection Mode**

 It detects coarse anomalies in the overall structure of the wheel.
 When servicing a watch it is very common to find broken or bent teeth, particularly on the wheels that have a higher torque like the ones in the keyless works (winding wheels).
+Fun fact: the 3 broken teeth in the ratchet wheel below were the cause of the failure of this [Oris Big Crown Pointer Date](https://youtu.be/sLatG9oVuu8?si=iLpATBQoDIkOIMZJ).

 ![Anomaly Detection Mode.
 In the example: 3 broken teeth in a ratchet wheel](images/elektor-smt32/anomaly.png)